Analyticity results in Bernoulli Percolation: Triangulations

 \subsection{Proofs}

-Notice that any bounded degree triangulation $T$ satisfies the assumptions \eqref{assumptions} of \Sr{pint props}.
-Hence the arguments of that section imply that $p_{\C}(T)<1$ for bond percolation provided we further assume that $T$ contains a 2-way infinite geodesic.
+Notice that any bounded degree triangulation $T$ is 1-ended and by definition admits a basis \cp\ of $\cc(G)$ whose elements are cycles of bounded length.
+Hence the arguments of \Sr{pint props} imply that $p_{\C}(T)<1$ for bond percolation provided we further assume that $T$ contains a 2-way infinite geodesic.
 However, the latter is a rather strong condition.
 But we only used the existence of a $2$-way infinite geodesic in the proof of \Lr{fp scs axis}, and it will turn out that a variant of that lemma still holds for transient triangulations and triangulations satisfying the above isoperimetric inequality.

 We will first focus on proving \Tr{pC triang}, but many of the following arguments will also be valid for transient triangulations.

 Our proofs will follow the lines of that of \Tr{theta analytic 2D}.
 Recall the definitions of \scv\ and \smc\ of \Sr{sec th pl}.
 Again $\MS$ denotes the set of \smc s of a chosen vertex $o$, while $\partial M$ denotes the boundary of a \smc\ $M$ and $\MS_n:= \{ M \in \MS \mid |\partial M|=n\}$.